just-dandi/dandi/packages/dandi/model-builder/docs/DOCS.md

 [[ModelBuilder.constructMember]] is used to convert individual values to a specified type.

-## ModelBuilderOptions
+## Using ModelBuilderOptions

-Providing options to `constructModel` or `constructMember` calls will allow you to configure validation, transform the keys of your source object, or for `constructModel`, transform the source object itself before construction.
+Providing options to [[ModelBuilder.constructModel]] or [[ModelBuilder.constructMember]] calls will allow you to configure validation, transform the keys of your source object, or for [[ModelBuilder.constructModel]], transform the source object itself before construction.

 - **`validators`:** An array of [[ModelValidator]] instances that will be